tmfontan/Mothership-Attendance/README.md

 Lastly, the Welcome Screen has an admin button located on the bottom left of the screen which is used to connect with an admin should a problem with the application be found.
 Seeing as the application is still in the development stage, this button will instead just link to the remote database login web page.
 This website is only accessible to developers with the correct login credentials.
 In time, this process will be replaced with an email / online chat functionality.

-The Login Screen will appear in the following manners upon first being initialized and loaded in:
+The Welcome Screen will appear in the following manners upon first being initialized and loaded in:

 ![Alt Text](Screenshots/divider_line_neon.png)
 ![Alt Text](Screenshots/Screenshot_B.png)